IrisDimensions/overworld/IrisGenerator.md

 ## interpolationScale
 > The interpolation distance scale (blocks) when two biomes use different heights but this same generator

+## cliffHeightMax
+> Cliff Height Max.
+Disable with 0 for min and max

+## cliffHeightMin
+> Cliff Height Min.
+Disable with 0 for min and max

 ## composite
 > The list of noise gens this gen contains.

+## cliffHeightGenerator
+> The noise gen for cliff height.